StockSharp/doc/en/topics/designer/backtesting/getting_started.md

 To run the test on the history, you shall select a strategy, the scheme of which will be tested on the history.
 The strategy is selected on the [Schemas](../user_interface/schemas.md) panel in the strategy folder, by double clicking on the strategy of interest.

-Prior to testing, it is necessary to load market data (instruments, candles, tic trades and\/or order books).
-The way to do that is described in the [Market data storage](../market_data_storage.md) section.
+Before testing, load market data (instruments, candles, tick trades and\/or order books).
+This is described in [Market data storage](../market_data_storage.md).

 When switching to the tab with a strategy, the **Emulation** tab automatically opens in the **Ribbon**.
-It is necessary to set the testing period on this tab.
-In the market\-data field specify the required storage ([Market data storage](../market_data_storage.md)), in the instrument field specify the required instrument.
+Set the testing period on this tab.
+In the market-data field, specify the required storage ([Market data storage](../market_data_storage.md)); in the instrument field, specify the required instrument.

 The following parameters will be used in the example with the SMA strategy.

 1. AAPL@NASDAQ instrument
 2. Standard storage \\Documents\\StockSharp\\Designer\\Storage
-3. Storage format \- CSV
+3. Storage format - CSV
-4. Type of data, taken from the storage \- Ticks
+4. Type of data, taken from the storage - Ticks
-5. Order book \- generated
+5. Order book - generated
-6. Order book depth \- 5
+6. Order book depth - 5
-7. Spread size \- 2
+7. Spread size - 2
-8. Candles with time\-frame of 30 s
+8. Candles with time-frame of 30 s
-9. Volume \- 100
+9. Volume - 100

 It is required to set the selected parameters up: